GregOk22/CoreyCOVIDBuddy/README.md

 ## Getting Started
 This information will help you get a copy of the project up and running on your local machine for development and testing purposes.

+- Click [here](https://firebase.google.com/docs/ios/setup) for documentation on setting up your project to work with Google Firebase.
+- Click [here](https://github.com/IBM/ios-virtual-assistant-app#requirements) for documentation on setting up your project to work with the IBM Watson Assistant service.

 ## Author